 Microsoft Teams Integration

-It was slightly disappointing seeing a ‘Teams-ready’ device failing to properly interact with the Teams client.
+Seeing a ‘Teams-ready’ device failing to interact with the Teams client properly was slightly disappointing.

-The first issue came when trying to use the CP700 with a desktop Microsoft Teams client in Island Mode.
+The first issue came when using the CP700 with a desktop Microsoft Teams client in Island Mode.

 When in Island Mode, MSTeams is used alongside Skype-for-Business (This is something of a transitional period before users switch entirely to Teams).